andersundsehr/aus_driver_amazon_s3/README.md

 $GLOBALS['TYPO3_CONF_VARS']['EXTCONF']['aus_driver_amazon_s3']['getCacheControl'][] = 'Vendor\ExtensionName\Hooks\AmazonS3DriverHook->getCacheControl';
 ```

 You can modify the parameter "cacheControl" as you wish.
-Please Notice: Amazon S3 set the cache header only once - while uploading / creating or copy the file.
+Please Notice: AWS S3 set the cache header only once - while uploading / creating or copy the file.

 ### More